-Protecting Intellectual Property in a foreign jurisdiction can be a daunting endeavor for even the most sophisticated applicants.
-At every step of the way, we strive to provide extra value to our clients.
-Our offices at foreign jurisdictions, namely, Bangladesh, Myanmar, Nepal and Vietnam act as a constant support structure for providing our clients with excellent global IP services.
-Our team comprising of a number of foreign associates helps our clients in cost-effective filing in different countries and also manages the prosecution thereafter.
+Protecting Intellectual Property in a foreign jurisdiction can be a daunting endeavour for even the most sophisticated Applicants.
+At every step of the way, we strive to provide extra value to our Clients.
+Our close foreign affiliates/associates in all the global jurisdictions along with our own offices in the US, Thailand, Malaysia, Bangladesh, Sri Lanka Myanmar, Nepal and Vietnam act as a constant support structure for providing our clients with excellent global IP services.
+Our team comprising of a number of foreign associates helps our clients in cost-effective filing and prosecution of patent applications in different countries.

-Yes, India accepts and processes international patent applications electronically.
+Yes, India accepts and processes national phase/convention patent applications electronically.

 An international patent application can be filed at the Indian Patent Office in triplicate either in English or Hindi language.
 However, an application in Hindi shall be accompanied by a duly verified English translation.

 4. Is India also an International Searching Authority (ISA) and International Preliminary Examining Authority (IPEA)?